 Once you’re on the road, the R 18 is easy enough.
 It’s not going to stop on a dime (though the brakes, but it never feels difficult to handle.

-The first time when you’ll notice how big and heavy the R 18 is when you’re moving it around a parking lot at low speeds.
+The first time you’ll notice how big and heavy the R 18 is when you’re moving it around a parking lot at low speeds.
 The turning circle isn’t the best.
 But once you’re used to anticipating turns a little earlier, it’s not unwieldy.

 The second time you’ll notice the handling is when you’re going around a tight corner and you attempt to lean it very hard.
-If you’re not used to cruisers, as most BMW riders aren’t, you’ll be chastised into not riding quite as aggressively as you would even on an R nineT.
+If you’re not used to cruisers, as most BMW riders aren’t, you’ll be chastised for not riding quite as aggressively as you would even on an R nineT.

 Some people enjoy scraping pegs.
 I don’t really.
 It throws me off.
 So on bikes like the R nineT, I adjust my pace on tighter roads.
 Ultimately though, it’s not really a limitation I particularly enjoy having.